titumozammel/5r-cascade-framework/README.md

 ### Decision

-**Redesign the underlying system so that the recurring demand occurs less often or no longer needs to occur.**
+**Redesign the underlying system so the recurring demand occurs less often or no longer needs to occur.**

 ### Economic Effect

-**Underlying cause ↓ → Recurrence ↓ → Capacity Consumption ↓**
+**Underlying Cause ↓ → Recurrence ↓ → Capacity Consumption ↓**

 ### Principle